Do Go On - 319 - Vincent Gigante, The Oddfather

 So Salvatore the father was a watchmaker and Yolanda was a seamstress.

-Three of his brothers, Mario, Pasquale and Ralph,
+Three of his brothers, Mario, Pascuale and Ralph, also became involved in a

-also became involved in the life of organised crime.
+life of organised crime.

-Mario, Pasquale, yes, go on.
+Mario Pasquale, yes, go on.

 Ralph.

-I love the name Ralph.
+I love the name, Ralph.

-As in a euphemism for spewing your guts up.
+for spewing your guts up.

 So they all became part of the organised crime.

-However, their brother, Louis, became a Catholic priest.
+However, their brother, Louis,

 Oh, good boy, Louis.